Phanisment/Item-Caster/README.md

 <h1 style="color:blue">Main Feature</h1>
 - Make datapack can cast Skill.
 - Support Oraxen/ItemsAdder or other plugin that use nbt as modifier item.
-- Flexible for other plugin, maybe will little bit break if
+- Flexible for other plugin, maybe will little bit break if another plugin using nbt `Abilities` but i will add configuration for that.